keithmaher/MobileApp-PregoPizza/README.md

 # Persistence
 * The persistance within this app is Firebase realtime storage.
 * The menu is stored in a JSON within Firebase and read into the App.
-* Adding to cart created an order object in the firebase and when the order request is
+* Adding to order created an order object in the firebase and when the order request is
 * finally submitted to Firebase that order object is then delete.

 # References